 It's fun!
 For a small investment of time, food and beverages, we get to see performers we enjoy who wouldn't ordinarily play Salt Lake, (due to the lack of venues featuring this type of music).
 We are also interested in introducing talented performers to audiences who may not be familiar with their music.
 Finally, it's a great opportunity to spend time with old friends and make new ones.

-With a chunk of ingenuity and dollop of elbow grease.
+chunk of ingenuity and dollop of elbow grease.

 Seriously, it's no worse than cleaning the house for the inlaws to come over, apart from moving the furniture around.